 Functional Analysis

-You'll need a lot of functional analysis (aka infinite dimensional linear algebra)
+Functional analysis (aka infinite dimensional linear algebra) is used in classical mechanics,

 I used is: